dkaul09/WorldCupSimulator/README.md

 In our simulation, Argentina wins the World Cup (just like 2022!).

-**Some of the challenges I faced**
+**Some of the challenges I faced and how I overcame them**

 One of the challenges I faced when working on this project was finding an appropriate method to model the data on.
+I did not know where to begin at all and so I spent days researching all the different methods to calculate goals, from the ELO Rating System to the Poission Distribution (which is the model I ended up using at the end).

+However, at the end, I came across this video (https://www.youtube.com/watch?v=vg5BxFCdYnE&t=840s).
+Inspired by the video, I added the model mentioned in the video in my project, but added an extra feature of fine-tuning the values calculated using the Men's Rankings.

-**What features I would include next time if I return to this project and improvements **
+**What features I would include next time if I return to this project and possible improvements**

+If I come back to this project, I would add features such as showing the goal scorer of each goal in the match alongside the minute scored.
+In addition, I would also add dialogue to describe the events of a match, such as yellow cards, penalties, etc, to make it more the simulation a bit more eventful.